alexmucde/DLTPower/README.md

 * Activate and deactivate three Relais
 * Trigger the Relais for short time (500ms)
-* If a button shield is connected, a short press triggers the Relais connected to pin D1
+* If a button shield is connected, a short press triggers the Relais 1 connected to pin D1 (only Wemos D1 Mini)
-* If a button shield is connected, a long ppress toggles the Relais connected to pin D2
+* If a button shield is connected, a long press toggles the Relais 2 connected to pin D2 (only Wemos D1 Mini)

 ### Protocol

-The Wemos D1 Mini is connected by a virtual serial device on USB.
+The Wemos D1 Mini and Wemos D1 is connected by a virtual serial device on USB.
 The serial port settings are 115.200 Baud with 8N1 and no handshake.

 A USB driver is needed which can be found here: